AbdouBouallaga/Boot2root/writeup.md

 <h2>Bomb:</h2><br/>
 Readme:
 ```
 	laurie@BornToSecHackMe:~$ cat README
 	Diffuse this bomb!
 	When you have all the password use it as "thor" user with ssh.

 	HINT:
 	P
 	 2
 	 b

 	o
 	4

 	NO SPACE IN THE PASSWORD (password is case sensitive).
 ```

-<h3>1) The function phase_1 compare the line with a string predefined.</h3>
+1) The function phase_1 compare the line with a string predefined.

 <img src="./img/phase_1.png">

 > Public speaking is very easy.<br/>

-<h3>2) The function phase_2 expect us to write factorial 1 to 6.</h3>
+2) The function phase_2 expect us to write factorial 1 to 6.

 <img src="./img/phase_2.png" width="40%" height="40%">

 > 1 2 6 24 120 720 <br/>

-<h3>3) The function phase_3 have multiple choices:</h3>
+3) The function phase_3 have multiple choices:

 <img src="./img/phase_3.png" width="30%" height="30%"><br/>